2IOA0-35/dbl-app/README.md

 If problems remain, you can force a re-install of all modules by removing the node_modules directory: `rm -r node_modules`.
 Then, you can once again run `npm install`.

+## Missing Modules during start

+If you ran `npm install` and still have issues during start-up where some modules can't be found, you can try the following debugging step.
+Removing both the `node_modules` directory and `package-lock.json` file will trigger `npm` to start fresh.
+Triggering an install using `npm install` will then likely install all dependencies correctly.

+If issues persist, a possible cause could be that npm is outdated.
+The project was tested with npm version 7 (the version can be checked using `npm -v`).
+To update npm run `npm install -g npm`, after which you can try the previous steps again.